psychoinformatics-de/datalad-cbbsimaging/docs/source/workflow.rst

 procedure_.
 Ideally you create your dataset right at the moment you start (planning) your study.
 Even without any actual data, there is basic metadata you might already be able to capture by (partially) filling ``dataset_description.json``, ``README``, ``CHANGELOG`` etc. Hirni's webUI might be of help here.
 The idea is then to add all data to the dataset as it comes into existence.
-That is, for each acquisition import the DICOMs, import all additional data, possibly edit the specification.
+That is, for each acquisition, import the DICOMs, import all additional data, possibly edit the specification.
 It's like writing documentation for your code: If you don't do it at the beginning, chances are you'll never properly do it at all.
 You can always edit and add things later, of course.